Singapore reports highest single-day rise in COVID-19 cases | Health

 - Singapore

-Singapore's health ministry reported 2,268 new COVID-19 cases on Wednesday, the highest since the beginning of the pandemic.
-The country also reported eight new deaths due to the coronavirus.
+Singapore's health ministry reported 2,478 new COVID-19 cases on Thursday, the highest since the beginning of the pandemic.
+The country also reported two new deaths due to the coronavirus.

 A recent rise in cases after the relaxation of some COVID-19 measures has prompted Singapore to pause further reopening.
 More than 80% of its population has been vaccinated against the virus.
 From this week, Singapore tightened some curbs such as limiting social gatherings to two people and making work from home a default.